bioasp/caspo/docs/usage.rst

     1,1,1,0,0,0,1,0

-Basic statistics over all logical networks are described using a csv file as follows.
+Basic statistics over a family of logical networks are described using a csv file as follows.
+For each logical mapping conjunction we compute its frequency of occurrence over all logical networks in the family.
+Also, mutually exclusive/inclusive pairs of mapping conjunctions are identified.

 .. csv-table::
     :header: mapping,frequency,exclusive,inclusive